 Polishing your game is all about finding that perfect balance between minimal and simple but sleek.
 Throughout this bonus video from the Make Your Own Game series you’ll learn a faster way to make design decisions.
 Watch and follow along as we clean up the UI of GLTCH.

 Polish often means toning it down.
 Always go too much first, then dial it back.
-Find too much first because that’s usually obvious, then dial it back, and you’ll eventually come across ‘just right’.
-This is a much faster way to make design decisions To polish a game and make it publisher worthy, we want minimal and we want simple, but we want sleek.
+Add too much first because that’s usually obvious, then dial it back, and you’ll eventually come across ‘just right’.
+This is a much faster way to make design decisions.
+To polish a game and make it publish worthy, we want minimal and sleek.
 It needs to look simple but attractive.
 Too simple can sometimes look unfinished, but sleek looks like you do simple on purpose and there’s a difference.
 You’ll see changes we made to GLTCH when we published it on the App Store.

 We cleaned up the UI making sure we went simple but sleek.
 To enhance the glitch like theme, we added glitchy animation elements to the main menu components.

 We also completely bypassed the hard mode UI and turbo mode UI and take people straight to those modes from the same main menu.
 This is a quicker less complicated experience.
-It allows a single main to access the entire game.
+It allows for only one main menu to access the entire game.
 A coin tracker was added to show available in-game currency for those unlock buttons.

 The coin shop UI was completely removed and the character shop was moved to the game over UI.